The determining role of covariances in large networks of stochastic neurons: Discussion

 \section{Discussion}

-We demonstrated the importance of accounting for covariances between states of neural populations in large stochastic neural networks.
-Our observations were based on the low-dimensional dynamical system in \eqref{eq.DS}, which we derived mostly by developing a novel method for estimating the expected value of random variables as in \eqref{eq.approxEFS} and \eqref{eq.approxEFSA}, and solving the corresponding moment closure problem.
-Given the nonlinearity of the model and the presence of multiple attractors, obtaining rigorous theorems on rates of convergence or on the quality of our dimension reduction would be difficult.
-Nevertheless, our numerical experiments showed that in some cases, the mean-field solutions greatly differ from both the average of realizations of the stochastic model and the solutions of the second-order model.
+We demonstrated the importance of accounting for covariances between states of neural populations when modeling the activity of large stochastic neural networks.
+Our observations were based on the low-dimensional dynamical system in \cref{eq.DS}, which we derived mostly by developing a novel method for estimating the expected value of random variables as in \cref{eq.approxEFS,eq.approxEFSA}, and solving the corresponding moment closure problem.
+We achieved this while explicitly describing the proportion of refractory neurons in each population.
+Our numerical experiments showed that in some cases, the mean-field solutions greatly differ from both the average of realizations of the stochastic model and the solutions of our second-order model, and that our model succeeds in improving the prediction of the network's activity as compared to the mean-field model.

-There is a first class of examples (see Fig.~\ref{fig.ex1} and Fig.~\ref{fig.ex2}) in which the inclusion of covariances leads to predictions that match much more closely the behavior of the high-dimensional stochastic system.
+There is a first class of examples (see Figures~\ref{fig.ex1} and \ref{fig.ex2}) in which the inclusion of covariances leads to predictions that match much more closely the behavior of the high-dimensional stochastic system.
 This can occur even if after a brief transient period, all covariances go to zero.
 The presence of two attractors in the mean-field system explains well this phenomenon.
 Indeed, if the initial conditions lie close to the separatrix between the basins of attraction, the qualitative features of the solution can be highly sensitive to small perturbations of the early system behavior.
 Failing to account for covariances is akin to not using all the available information about the system's initial state, which may lead to predicting convergence to the wrong attractor.
-A lot of research has been done recently for systems with only one attracting point \cite{gast_refined_2017, gast_size_2019, gast_refinements_2020}.
-In this case, injecting information about covariances increases the order of convergence.
-In our case, covariances have more dramatic impacts as they may make the system jump basin of attraction.
+A lot of research has been done recently for systems with only one attracting point, in which case injecting information about covariances increases the order of convergence \parencite{gast_size_2019}.
+In our case, covariances have more dramatic effects as they may make the system jump basin of attraction.